The First Step to Alcohol Recovery, Is a Alcohol Detox Program

 Medical Alcohol Detox

 A medical alcohol detox will incorporate the used of medications throughout the process.
-There are two different types of medication used in alcohol detox: oral medication and intravenous medication.
+There are two different types of medication used in an alcohol detox program: oral medication and intravenous medication.

 There are some drawbacks with regard to alcohol detox which uses oral medications.
 For example, oral medications take time to offer relief from withdrawal symptoms because they have to be processed by the body.
-Intravenous (IV) therapy alcohol detox is immediately effective at relieving withdrawal symptoms.
+In turn, intravenous (IV) therapy alcohol detox is immediately effective at relieving withdrawal symptoms.

 Alcohol detox is not rehab.
 Detox is the first step in recovery from alcohol abuse.
 Detox will remove the toxins while rehab is the next step after detox addressing long-term sobriety.